Prerequisites¶

 -

-Additionally, we need to obtain an API Key to be able to get stock prices from polygon.io.
+We need to obtain an API Key to be able to get stock prices from polygon.io.
 You can sign up for a free API Key by creating a login.
 This value will be needed for Lesson 3.

 - Once logged in, from the polygon.io Dashboard locate the Keys section.
 Copy the default key value and paste it as the apiKey value within the